jacobobendrado/4810-Operating-System/README.md

 ## Our Goal
 - Learn as much as possible about operating systems, low-level programming, and computer hardware
 - Build an operating system in C using the x86 architecture
-- Structure the OS in independently runnable section aimed as an educational resource
+- Structure the OS in independently runnable sections aimed as an educational resource

 ## Platform
 - Language: C